wagerfield/onno/readme.md

 ## TypeScript

-Use `OnnoProps` to infer component variant props:
+Use `OnnoProps` to infer variant props from an `OnnoFactory` function:

 ```ts
 import { onno, type OnnoProps } from "onno"